 11. An action shot that will be used as the official photo on the website

 All photos should be taken against a plain background of a neutral color that does not blend with any part of the costume.
 They should be taken in good lighting that shows all the details and make sure they are in as perfect a focus as possible.
 They should be of the highest resolution possible to allow the Inquisitors to see all the details.
 All shots shall show the entirety of what they are meant to show (ie: full body shots for the poses and full views of the various parts required to be photographed such as boots and weapons).

 To ensure the best quality photos for the Inquisitors to judge from, the following actions are highly suggested:

 1. No “con” photos.
 This does not mean no photos taken at a convention.
 It simply means no photos from the general con floor.
-Cons are a great time to take pictured if you don’t normally have people close by to help with them.
-So long as they follow the guide above, they should be good to go.
+Cons are a great time to take pictures if you don’t normally have people close by to help with them.
+So long as they follow the guide above, you should be good to go.

 2. Have your photographer or another helper (preferably, an official member that has gone through the process before) adjust the fit and finish of your costume before taking the pics.
 Costumes are not only more easy to judge when as perfectly worn as possible, the pics look MUCH better and show the hard work that went into the costume.
 Remember, you want the application photos to show the costume at its VERY BEST.
 Not like you have been running around a convention all day.

 3. Have the photographer and/or handlers look over the photos when done.
 If anything…I mean ANYTHING…looks out of place or “wonky”, adjust the costume and retake the photos.
 Your trial will go much easier and faster that way.